Local Virtual Assistant Receives Entrepreneurial Recognition

-Ottawa, Ontario -- (ReleaseWire) -- 01/15/2008 -- rances Palaschuk owner of Ultimate Biz Assistant announced today that they are the recipient of the VAccolade Business Entrepreneurial award.
+Roman Forest, TX -- (ReleaseWire) -- 01/14/2008 -- Denise Sustaita, owner of Dedicated Executive Solutions announced today that they are the recipient of the VAccolade Business Entrepreneurial award.

 “Virtual Assistants (VAs) are business owners who work from their own office providing professional support, services and skills to their clients via phone, fax and internet based technology.
 Partnering with a VA reduces stress, protects cash flow, eliminates administrative hassles, and enables business people to find the success they originally set out to achieve.
 A VA is your right hand person helping you to succeed in your business.
 The irony is you may never meet your VA as odds are they live nowhere near you!” (definition from www.VAnetworking.com).

-Palaschuk’s company specializes in automating small businesses online and is a home-based administrative professional providing various online services to her clients.
-She started her Virtual Assistant career simply to fulfill her passion for technology and drive and determination for success.
+Sustaita’s company specializes in administrative and executive services such as transcription work, internet research, proofreading and editing services, word processing, and desktop publishing and is a home-based administrative professional providing various online services to her clients.
+She started her Virtual Assistant career to take control of her personal and professional life.

 In a recent survey from VAnetworking, the United States has the largest number of VAs, followed by Canada, Australia and Europe.
 Clients only pay for time spent on their projects.
 There’s no need to pay for taxes, benefits, equipment, etc. VAs are hired on an hourly or a monthly retainer basis.